jonashofer/swisstopo-toolbox/technical_documentation/README.md

 ## Build
 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-## Running unit tests
-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
-However, we don't have any automated tests at the moment.

 ## Formatting
 Run `node_modules/.bin/prettier --write "src/**/*.{scss, ts, html}"` to use prettier to format the files based on the rules in `.prettierrc`.